Posted on 12/7/2017 in Web Development

 A Content Management System, or in short CMS, is a software system (usually web-based) that allows creating, updating, storing, and presenting digital content.
 The digital content is either data items, such as text and numbers that are saved in a database, or files, like images and documents that are stored in the file system.
 The diagram below demonstrates the main parts of a CMS:

 I think the diagram is self-explanatory, but what we are interested in is the presentation component, which is also called CMS front-end.
-The presentation components is one of the main parts of a traditional CMS, and it is the only visible part of the CMS to the website visitors.
+The presentation components are one of the main parts of a traditional CMS, and it is the only visible part of the CMS to the website visitors.
 The component is responsible for rendering the content on the web pages.

 So Now, What is a Headless CMS?

 Take a second look at the diagram, and I think you already know the answer.
-As I mentioned, the presentation component of the CMS that is separated by a dotted line is the only visible part to the end-user, like the tip of an iceberg.
+As I mentioned, the presentation component of the CMS that is separated by a dotted line is the only visible part to the end-user, as the tip of an iceberg.
 But what if our business requirements do not need traditional presentation components?
 Here is where headless CMS comes to the rescue.

 Now that we know what a headless CMS is let’s see where can we use it and if it fits our next projects' requirements.
 The following paragraphs list major scenarios in which a headless CMS can be used instead of a traditional one.